-The Art Speaks app is designed to enhance the experience of onsite and offsite visitors with original content, including contributions by scholars, collectors, community members, and the artists themselves.
-The app offers images, text, audio and video clips, links to web resources, and other related exhibition and event information.
+The Art Speaks app was designed to enhance the experience of onsite and offsite visitors with original content, including contributions by scholars, collectors, community members, and the artists themselves.
+The app offered images, text, audio and video clips, links to web resources, and other related exhibition and event information.

 In 2013, Birmingham hosted a citywide Civil Rights Movement commemoration, marked by the 50th anniversary of the 16th Street Baptist Church bombing, which took the lives of four little girls.
 The Museum’s series Art Speaks: 50 Years Forward dealt with the history of the movement, specific events, and the continued struggle for human rights.

-“The web-based app, available here, allows visitors to access Art Speaks in a variety of ways,” said Sean Pathasema, new technology initiatives project manager.
-“For example, visitors to the Museum’s galleries might use a smartphone or tablet, or off-site visitors might pull it up at home on a desktop.
-This versatile platform gives our visitors not only the widest possible access through the device of their choice but also the most up-to-date information each time they visit any section of the app.”
+“The web-based app allowed visitors to access Art Speaks in a variety of ways,” said Sean Pathasema, new technology initiatives project manager.
+“For example, visitors to the Museum’s galleries could use a smartphone or tablet, or off-site visitors could pull it up at home on a desktop.
+This versatile platform gave our visitors not only the widest possible access through the device of their choice but also the most up-to-date information each time they visit any section of the app.”

-Visitors without their own devices may check out an iPad from the Museum’s information desk.
+Visitors without their own devices checked out an iPad from the Museum’s information desk.
 Complimentary public WiFi is available throughout the Museum and the Ireland Sculpture Garden.